-Your lifestream-blog should end by the end of week 12 of the course, Sunday 9th April 2017.
-The final posting should be the blogged summary (see 'Assessment' above).
-Submit a link to your lifestream-blog, in Moodle.
+Your lifestream-blog should end by the end of week 10 of the course, Sunday 22nd March 2020.
+You must submit a link to your lifestream-blog in Moodle.

-Your assignment should be submitted by Sunday 23rd April 2017.
+Your assignment should be submitted by the end of week 12 of the course, Sunday 30th March 2018.
 You should submit it by venturing into Moodle and posting instructions as to how to access it using the assignments dropbox.
 We are using Moodle to do this so that we have a clear record of the assignment submission which is accessible by our external examiner.
 We will also collate all the assignments together and provide links to them, where possible, from within the EDC Wordpress site.